srijanpal07/3D-Semantic-Segmentation-From-2D-Images/README.md

 # 3D Semantic Reconstruction from 2D images: A COLMAP - UNet Fusion with Voting

-CSCI 5561: Computer Vision Final Project
+CSCI 5561: Computer Vision (Final Project)

-Advisor: Prof. Volkan Isler (University of Minnesota)
+Advisor: Prof. Volkan Isler (University of Minnesota, CSE)

-Team: Amitabha, Srijan, Roozbeh, Tejasvi
+Team: Amitabha Deb, Srijan Pal, Roozbeh Eshani, Tejasvi Bansal

 ### Introduction
-In this project, we conducted a 3D reconstruction of an environment while preserving the semantic information.
-We constructed a pipeline from 2D semantic labels and 3D reconstructed points to estimate 3D semantic reconstruction.
-Our methodology involves the generation of 3D sparse and dense point clouds using COLMAP, extraction of the segmentation masks using U-Net from the images provided, and finally employing a voting mechanism paired with a k-means algorithm to perform 3d semantic reconstruction.
+We developed a method to reconstruct 3D scenes from 2D images while preserving semantic information.
+Using COLMAP, we generated sparse and dense 3D point clouds from the images.
+We designed and trained a custom U-Net-based CNN architecture to segment the images.
+By combining segmentation data with the 3D point cloud using a voting algorithm, we achieved accurate 3D semantic scene reconstruction.
+Our approach offers a novel way to understand and interpret 3D environments from 2D imagery.

 ![image1](https://github.com/srijanpal07/3D-Semantic-Segmentation-From-2D-Images/blob/main/1.png)